Snowshoe Hike to a WWII Torpedo Battery

 Difficulty: Advanced

-The route includes about 200 meters of elevation gain/loss, snow-covered trails, and a few short steeper sections.
-No prior snowshoeing experience needed, but guests should be fit and comfortable spending several hours outdoors in winter conditions.
+• The hike includes about 200 meters of elevation gain and loss.
+No prior snowshoeing experience is required, but guests should be in good physical condition and comfortable spending several hours outdoors in Arctic winter conditions.

 Book your adventure now